amala890/Understanding-Pig-Butchering-Scams-on-Dating-Apps-A-Multi-Source-Analysis/README.md

 - **Taimi**, **Date My Age**, **Grindr**, **Yoomee**, **Teamo**, **Vibe**, **Amolatina** – 1 mention each

-**• Avoiding Video Calls or In-Person Meetings** (2 Mentions) This behavioral trait was mentioned less frequently than others, but still appeared in reviews, suggesting a known avoidance tactic by scammers.
+**• Avoiding Video Calls or In-Person Meetings** (2 Mentions)

 Apps where this was mentioned:
 - **Tantan**